10Foldz/BonsaiMart/README.md

 ## About BonsaiMart

-BonsaiMart is a project for certain subject.
+BonsaiMart is a group-project for certain subject.